Jury begins deliberating in Josh Duggar child porn trial

 FAYETTEVILLE, Ark.
 (AP) — A federal jury in Arkansas has begun deliberations in the trial of former reality TV star Josh Duggar, who is accused of receiving and possessing child pornography.

-The jury began its deliberations at midday Wednesday, a week after the trial began in northwest Arkansas.
+The jury deliberated for about five hours Wednesday, a week after the trial began in northwest Arkansas.
+Deliberations will resume Thursday morning.

 Duggar, 33, faces up to 20 years in prison on each of the two counts if convicted.
 He was featured on TLC's “19 Kids and Counting,” which was pulled in 2015 over revelations that Duggar had molested four of his sisters and a babysitter.